Inside America's Drone HQ

 More pilots are being trained to fly American unmanned aircraft than fighter planes, and most of them are put through their paces at Holloman Air Force Base in New Mexico.

-It's the biggest drone pilot training centre in the world, with American and British crews learning to fly them, spy with them and fire missiles from them.'Not robot warfare'
+It's the biggest drone pilot training centre in the world, with American and British crews learning to fly them, spy with them and fire missiles from them.

 The two common armed drones are the Predator and the Reaper, and Colonel Ken Johnson, 49th Operations Group commander at Holloman, showed me around them both.